 Craig Evans explains that the Jewish people at the time of Jesus spoke Aramaic, so an “explanation” had to follow the reading of the Hebrew Scripture, much as we today follow the Scripture reading with a sermon.
 At first it seems that Jesus’ sermon is just one line, “Today this scripture has been fulfilled in your hearing,” but the text says, “Then he began to say to them” (v.
 21).
 If they were indeed “amazed at the gracious words that came from his mouth” (v.
 22), perhaps that line was only the beginning of the sermon, and we aren’t given the rest of it, but surely he never strayed from speaking about opening the eyes of the blind and bringing good news to the poor and oppressed.

 A people hungry for good news

-Richard Swanson senses how Jesus' words must have moved the hearts and re-ignited the ancient hope of the poorest and the powerless among his people; he explains, for example, the "why" of Jubilee, the practice--or at least the vision of the practice; it was the dream of God, after all--of restoring, every fifty years or so, land and possessions to people who had lost them.
-This restoration may offend our capitalist notions of private ownership (no to "redistribution of wealth!"), but Swanson claims that forgiving debt and giving back land was not only needed but right.
-He recalls that the Jewish people wandered a long time before making their way into the Promised Land, where they understood that the land wasn't theirs but God's.
-They lived as guests, as "stewards" of God's land.
+Richard Swanson senses how Jesus’ words must have moved the hearts and re-ignited the ancient hope of the poorest and the powerless among his people; he explains, for example, the “why” of Jubilee, the practice – or at least the vision of the practice; it was the dream of God, after all – of restoring, every fifty years or so, land and possessions to people who had lost them.
+This restoration may offend our capitalist notions of private ownership, but Swanson claims that forgiving debt and giving back land was not only needed but right.
+He recalls that the Jewish people wandered a long time before making their way into the Promised Land, where they understood that the land wasn’t theirs but God’s.
+They lived as guests, as “stewards” of God’s land.
 Jubilee responds to the way we humans get things all out of whack, and before you know it, somebody has way too much, and others not nearly enough.
-Jubilee is God's way of restoring, Swanson writes, "the original balance and connectedness" among the people.
+Jubilee is God’s way of restoring, Swanson writes, “the original balance and connectedness” among the people.

 There’s more than one kind of blindness